New York Comic Con: A Beginner’s Guide

 Motel America Diner, American Gods.
 Starz activation at NYCC 2018.

 Swag giveaways.
 Some booths will let you know in advance what freebies they’ll be giving away!
 Book publishers usually have advance copies of upcoming releases that they’ll pass out at the booth.
 Some booths do scavenger hunts.
-SYFY has given away free t-shirts in the past.
+SYFY used to give away free t-shirts in the past.
 If you see someone will really cool swag, ask where they got it – most people are more than happy to spread the love.

 4. Activations and offsites.
 Studios are big fans of “activations” (interactive exhibits) and often times something like the Starz or Amazon booths will be devoted to a particular show.
 In 2022, the Prime Video booth was promoting Peripheral.
 Usually, they will reveal this information on social media in advance of the con.
 As for offsites, there traditionally haven’t been that many, but occasionally there will be something (like 2019’s DC Universe Headquarters).

 5. After parties.
 NYCC hasn’t quite got the crazy nightlife aspect that SDCC has, but there are usually a few after parties that pop up.
+(Sonicboombox always has at least one.)
 Tickets for these can usually be found on Eventbrite, and you’ll have to check social media to hear about them.
 These go on sale in advance, so start checking in late August or early September.
 If you wait too long, they’ll be sold out.
+If there is an Official After Party, like 2023’s Return to Shining Vale, an email invitation will go out to anyone with a badge for the day of the party; these go fast, so you have to be quick.

 This is just an example of things you’ll need to find out on your own.
 NYCC is one of the biggest conventions in the country, and not everything that happens at it is “con official” (i.e. run by ReedPop), so it isn’t up to ReedPop to announce it.